Apple Notes vs Evernote (2026): Default or Capture Engine?

 Privacy, Encryption, and Compliance

-Apple Notes.
-Standard iCloud sync uses Apple-managed keys.
-Users on Advanced Data Protection (ADP) get end-to-end encryption that Apple cannot decrypt.
-ADP requires iOS 16.2/macOS 13.1 or later and an explicit opt-in plus a recovery contact.
+Apple Notes uses Apple-managed keys under standard iCloud sync.
+Users on Advanced Data Protection get end-to-end encryption that Apple cannot decrypt.
+Advanced Data Protection requires iOS 16.2 or macOS 13.1 or later, explicit opt-in, and a recovery contact.
 Locked Notes use AES-256 with a per-note password.
 Apple states user content is not used to train Apple Intelligence models.

-Evernote.
-TLS in transit, AES-256 at rest.
-Personal accounts are not end-to-end encrypted; Evernote retains the keys and can decrypt user content for legitimate operational purposes per the published security page.
-Evernote Teams adds SSO and admin controls; Business has SOC 2 Type II coverage.
+Evernote uses TLS in transit and AES-256 at rest.
+Personal accounts are not end-to-end encrypted.
+Evernote retains the keys and can decrypt user content for legitimate operational purposes per the published security page.
+Evernote Teams adds SSO and admin controls, while Business has SOC 2 Type II coverage.
 Per Evernote's published policy, user notes are not used to train third-party foundation models.

-Atlas.
-TLS in transit, AES-256 at rest, vendor SOC 2 Type II in progress at the time of writing.
+Atlas uses TLS in transit and AES-256 at rest, with vendor SOC 2 Type II in progress at the time of writing.
 Uploads are processed for AI Q&A but not used to train third-party foundation models.

 For health data, legal documents, and journals, Apple Notes with ADP plus Locked Notes is the strongest privacy posture in this comparison.
 Evernote is acceptable for general knowledge and clipping but not for sensitive personal records without enterprise controls.